-All of the Type I telecoms operators (including fixed-line, mobile/wireless and satellite networks) are currently subject to retail price control under the price cap regulation imposed by the NCC according to Article 26 of the Telecommunications Act.
+All of the Type I telecoms operators (including fixed-line, mobile/ wireless and satellite networks) are currently subject to retail price control under the price cap regulation imposed by the NCC according to Article 26 of the Telecommunications Act.
 Any pricing adjustment, regardless of increase or decrease, and promotional plans of primary tariffs of the dominant players, shall be submitted to the NCC for approval 14 days prior to the scheduled effective date of such adjustment.
 Following the approval, the adjustment and promotional plans shall be published for public notice and then become effective upon seven days of the announcement.
-As of 31 May 2014, Chunghwa Telecom is the dominant player in the fixed-line network service market and it, together with Taiwan Mobile and FarEasTone, are dominant players in the 3G service market.
+Chunghwa Telecom has been the dominant player in the fixed-line network service market and it, together with Taiwan Mobile and FarEasTone, are dominant players in the 3G service market.